srijanmaji06/fenn/CONTRIBUTING.md

   `git commit -m "Describe your change"`
 - Push your branch:
   `git push origin feature`
-- Open a pull request from your branch into the main `pySMLE` repository.
+- Open a pull request from your branch into the main `fenn` repository.

 Try to keep each branch focused on a single issue or feature so that reviews are easier.